ashneetrathore/SudokuSolver/README.md

 > Applying few or no heuristics to a large board (16x16 or 25x25) may cause the solver to fail to find a solution

 ## :printer: UNDERSTANDING THE OUTPUT
 After solving, the program prints information about the algorithm's performance.
-The following are some definitions to better interpret these analytics:
+Here are some definitions to better interpret these analytics
 - **Trail pushes** are recorded whenever the solver makes a new assignment, meaning it tentatively assigns a value to a selected variable

 - **Backtracks** occur when the solver discovers that its current state violates a constraint and as a result, it undoes previous assignments to restore consistency

     - Fewer backtracks generally indicate that applied heuristics are successfully reducing the search space